bernardwongssg/web-app/README.md

 - CBV are good for organization and repeatability, FBV are very good for niche and unique functionalities.
 CBV are harder to interpret and harder for new Django users, there's a higher learning curve (learning which variables to set, how to access items in models, etc.).
 FBV are easier to create but can lead to repeating code that might be better represented in classes

 What's the difference between redirect() vs reverse()?
 - redirect() redirects you to a specific route, reverse() returns a full URL to that route as a str. reverse() is used when you just need the URL as a string and the view will handle the redirect() for us, reverse() is pretty useful for class based views

+I'm trying to get Django to send my reset_password email but it sends out twice, how come?
+- If you're following the tutorial, you probably have a few accounts with the same email.
+Django loops through the Users and sends the reset email to all users with the same email.
+You might want to implement checks that don't allow duplicate emails.
+Reference can be found [here](https://stackoverflow.com/questions/60359345/2-password-reset-e-mails-in-django-every-time-i-try-to-reset-a-password?rq=3)